 Summary

-Overall, I recommend trying HelloTalk, but make sure to have modest expectations.
-Take it as a supplement rather than a primary language learning tool.
-By taking everything into consideration, I’m giving a rating of 4/5, i.e., “Good.”
+Overall, I recommend trying HelloTalk, but I have modest expectations.
+Consider it a supplement rather than a primary tool for language learning.
+Considering everything, I’m giving it a rating of 4/5, i.e., “Good.”